alan-de-windt/SDRSharpController/README.md

 # SDRSharp Controller

-This is a plugin for SDRSharp to be able to control it over a USB serial connection.
+<p>This is a plugin for SDRSharp to be able to control it over a USB serial connection.
 It is inspired from the excellent SDRSharp Net Remote plugin created by Al Brown (https://github.com/EarToEarOak/SDRSharp-Net-Remote).

-Following are the main features of this plugin:
+<p>Following are the main features of this plugin:
 <ul>
 <li>Commands sent to this plugin are simple key/value text (no JSON formatting).</li>
 <li>It supports receiving increase/decrease commands for most setting (i.e. "adjust_audio_gain:+1", "adjust_audio_gain:+5", "adjust_audio_gain:-6).
 Out of bounds is checked by this plugin.
 This simplifies implementation of the external controller as it does not need to query the current value of a setting and keep track of it which can get out of sync if the user changes settings using the SDRSharp UI directly.</li>